A Dual-level Model Predictive Control Scheme for Multi-timescale Dynamical Systems--Extended Version: Introduction

-Model predictive control (MPC) is an advanced process control technique, widely used in industrial processes, such as chemical plants and smart grids, see ~\cite{forbes2015model,qin2003survey,li2017nonlinear,jin2018improved,roshany2013kalman}, in robotics, see~\cite{zhou2017real,santoso2018robust}, in urban traffics, see~\cite{zhou2017two}, and in computing data center, see~\cite{fang2017thermal}.
+Model predictive control (MPC) is an advanced process control technique, widely used in industrial processes, such as chemical plants and smart grids, see~\cite{forbes2015model,qin2003survey,li2017nonlinear,jin2018improved,roshany2013kalman}, in robotics, see~\cite{zhou2017real,santoso2018robust}, in urban traffics, see~\cite{zhou2017two}, and in computing data center, see~\cite{fang2017thermal}.
 In MPC, the control problem is reformulated as an optimization one, that has to be solved on-line iteratively.
-This allows to explicitly consider the control, state and output constraints in the control problem.
-At any generic time instant $k$, an finite horizon optimization problem must be solved to compute the optimal control sequence.
+This allows to explicitly consider the control, state, and output constraints in the control problem.
+At any generic time instant $k$, a finite horizon optimization problem must be solved to compute the optimal control sequence.
 Only the first element is applied to the system, and the state and output variables are updated.
 The optimization problem is then repeated at the next instant $k+1$.
-This is the so called ``receding horizon" strategy.
-As an alternative, in the context of MPC, ``shrinking horizon" strategy can also be used.
-The resultant algorithm is usually called ``shrinking horizon MPC", in which, the on-line optimization problem is still solved recursively, however the prediction horizon reduces with the time to go.
-This re-optimization nature paves the way for endpoint tracking objective and for disturbance/uncertainty effect reduction. see~\cite{picasso2016hierarchical,grune2013benefit}.